gabar92/elte_advanced_deep_learning/2025_spring_semester/README.md

 ### What is this lecture about?

 This lecture tries to answer the following questions:* What are the general architectures of LLMs?
 1. What are the weaknesses of previous sequence models that needed to be solved?
+2. Is there a single key idea powering all modern language models?
+   1. !!!TODO!!!
-2. What is the basic mechanism behind the novel Transformer architecture?
+3. What is the basic mechanism behind the novel Transformer architecture?
-3. What are the advantages of Transformers compared to other approaches?
+4. What are the advantages of Transformers compared to other approaches?
-4. How are LMs trained, what is the objective?
+5. How are LMs trained, what is the objective?
-5. How can we evaluate performance when for some NLP tasks the desired output is frequently ill-defined?
+6. How can we evaluate performance when for some NLP tasks the desired output is frequently ill-defined?
-6. What is the temperature parameter in the ChatGPT?
+7. What is the temperature parameter in the ChatGPT?

 ### Content of the lecture: